Proteusiq/Pragmatic-Python/chapters/01_beginning.md

 In `nudge`, our `routes` shouldn’t dig into the guts of `nudge.recommender`, like you don’t move someone’s milk to get your cheese.
 Instead, it should use a contract: `services`.

 Our `services` creates the brigde to core functionality, `nudge.recommender`.
 This cuts ties, between our core `recommender` and api's `routes`, making ETC sing: swap the `nudge.recommender`, `routes` don’t care; mock services for tests; onboard with “this plugs in here.”
-A nod to `Interface Segregation (I)` keeps it tighter—`routes` only sees the methods it uses, no bloated baggage.
+A nod to `Interface Segregation (I)` keeps it tighter, `routes` only sees the methods it uses, no bloated baggage.

 _`Er du faret vildt?`_ Did I lose you?
-It’s okay to feel lost—programming’s beauty lies in that very wondering.
+It’s okay to feel lost, programming’s beauty lies in that very wondering.
 What makes *pragmatic programming* so amazing is the chance to learn and uncover simple, intuitive ways to tackle big challenges.
 Step by step, we’ll build a case for why this approach creates a pragmatic structure.
 But before we crack open another Tuborg, let’s start at the beginning: [Test-Driven Development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development).
 This is the spark that lights the pragmatic fire.

 next: TDD: chapter 2 that should have been chapter one.